qlik-oss/core-assisted-prescription/README.md

-# This project as been deprecated
+# This project has been deprecated
 The project will be kept here for reference only.
 The repo will not be continuously updated and supported.